Five Tax Tips for Community Property States

 When you live in a community property state and file separate returns, you each must report 50 percent of your spouse's income and half of income generated by community assets, plus all of your separate income.
 The IRS has an allocation worksheet to simplify your calculations in Publication 555 Community Property.
 You also have to decide who will claim dependent children.

-Estate planning can reduce any capital gains tax that a widow in a community property state will face when she sells jointly held property inherited from her husband.
+Estate planning can reduce any capital gains tax that a surviving spouse in a community property state will face when selling jointly held property inherited from the spouse who passed away.
 Community property states give couples an option to conserve more of their estate by converting separate assets to community assets through a written agreement.

 These agreements can designate property ownership as "community property with right of survivorship" or "joint tenants with right of survivorship."
 With the survivorship agreement -- recognized in Arizona, California, Nevada, Texas and Wisconsin -- these assets pass on to your spouse after you die without going through probate.
 The IRS recognizes these agreements when applying the capital gains provisions of the tax code.

-In California, Nevada or Washington, community property law extends to same-sex couples and registered domestic partners -- RDPs.
-But they do not have the option of filing a joint federal return.
-The IRS does not recognize their marital relationship because it defines marriage as a legal union between a woman and a man.
+In California, Nevada or Washington, community property law extends to same-sex registered domestic partners -- RDPs.
+But they do not have the option of filing a joint federal return unless they are married.
+The IRS does not recognize their relationship unless they are married under state law.
 They must file separate federal income tax returns as “head of household” or “single” and include their separate and community income.
-Californian RDPs and same-sex couples must also prepare a mock "married filing jointly" 1040 return in order to complete the California state tax return.
-Paying close attention to gifts and expenses helps community property domestic partners manage their tax liability.
+Californian RDPs must also prepare a mock "married filing jointly" 1040 return in order to complete the California state tax return.
+Paying close attention to gifts and expenses helps community property RDPs manage their tax liability.